shirishrao1051/Test-function-generator-/README.md

 The various arguments for the functions are described below <br />

 dim : The dimension of the dataset.
 Currently the only possible value the function takes are 12,36 and 60 <br />
-split : Split ration between continuos and categorical features in the problem. <br />
+split : Split ration between continuos and categorical features in the problem.
-       Split =1 25% continuous and 75% categorical <br />
+       1 = 25% continuous and 75% categorical.
-       Split=2  equal number of continuous and categorical features <br />
+       2 = equal number of continuous and categorical features.
-       Split =3 75% continuous and 25% categorical <br />
+       3 = 75% continuous and 25% categorical <br />
 imp : Proportion of true features in the problem.
 Possible values are 0.25, 0.5 and 0.75 <br />
 resptype : Defines the structure of true model. <br />
           1 - Purely additive model <br />